-- Conservation Education -- District activities remained focused on public education and encouraging Peninsula residents and businesses to implement new water conservation and efficiency practices and to maintain existing equipment and behaviors.
+Conservation Education and Outreach -- District activities remained focused on public education and encouraging Peninsula residents and businesses to implement new water conservation and efficiency practices and to maintain existing equipment and behaviors.
 Individualized Water Waste education took place as necessary to remind water users not to wash sidewalks, leave hoses running or ignore leaks.
 Efforts again successfully kept community water use below regulatory limits.

-A comprehensive report on the conservation program is prepared annually and is available on the District's website. - The District continued supporting water conservation education through the Water Awareness Committee of Monterey County (WAC).
-WAC is a nonprofit water-education organization serving Monterey County.
+- The District continued supporting water conservation education through the Water Awareness Committee of Monterey County ("WAC").
+WAC is a nonprofit watereducation organization serving Monterey County.
 The District, as a founding member, holds a seat on the WAC Board of Directors and contributes annual financial and staff support to its efforts.
-WAC provides books on water-efficient landscaping, Drip Irrigation, and other water related subjects to libraries in Monterey County, sponsors a school water education program and provides outreach opportunities for the public to learn about local water issues. - ➤ District staff participated in several events during FY 2016-2017.
+WAC provides books on water-efficient landscaping, Drip Irrigation, and other water related subjects to libraries in Monterey County, sponsors a school water education program and provides outreach opportunities for the public to learn about local water issues. - District staff participated in several events during FY 2017-2018.
 Outreach events included: Pebble Beach Community Services District Open House, Monterey Peninsula College Earth Day, City of Monterey's Cutting Day, City of Pacific Grove's Good Old Days, and Water Awareness Day at the Monterey County Fair.
-The events provided the public with an opportunity to learn about the District's extensive activities and programs. - ➤ Entered a drought tolerant landscape display in the Monterey County Fair and was awarded first place in the Water-Wise Landscape category. - ➤ The District participated in educating the Hospitality Industry at the Monterey County Hospitality Association Nick Lombardo Golf Tournament. - ➤ The District hosted Convert Thirsty lawn to a Drought Tolerant Garden class. - ➤ Water Demand staff attended the leading-edge WaterSmart Innovations Conference and Exposition.
-The conference offered four sessions with choices of eight different water efficiency tracks per session. - ➤ Hosted a hands-on sheet-mulching workshop at Martin Luther King Elementary School. - ➤ Water Demand staff gave a presentation to the Multi-Family Dwelling properties owners and property management companies to discuss water efficiency requirements. - ➤ In 2012, a third CIMIS station (#193) was installed in ET zone 2 at the Pacific Grove Municipal Golf Course.
-A second CIMIS station is located at Laguna Seca Golf Ranch.
+The events provided the public with an opportunity to learn about the District's extensive activities and programs. - Entered a drought tolerant landscape display in the Monterey County Fair and was awarded second place in the Water-Wise Landscape category. - The District participated in educating the Hospitality Industry at the Monterey County Hospitality Association Nick Lombardo Golf Tournament. - The District hosted Convert Thirsty Lawn to a Drought Tolerant Garden class.

+- Water Demand staff attended the leading-edge WaterSmart Innovations Conference and Exposition.
+The conference offered four sessions with choices of eight different water efficiency tracks per session. - Hosted a hands-on sheet-mulching workshop at Martin Luther King Elementary School. - Water Demand staff gave a presentation to the Multi-Family Dwelling property owners and property management companies to discuss upcoming water efficiency requirements. - The District planted an organic garden at the office, irrigation supplied by the Rainwater cistern on Site. - Offered two Specialized Landscaping classes focusing on drought tolerant landscape and native plants selections. - Hosted rainwater harvesting, and water efficient irrigation workshops. - Presented "Conservation is a Culture: The Story of the Monterey Peninsula" at the Sustainability Conference in Seattle.